wenceslasdk/data-science-2/README.md

 There are only two assignments, but they will be complex and require considerable amount of work.
 Details will be published later in the semester.
 The course credit is a necessary requirement to take the final exam.

+For the first assignment we have the following competition: https://www.kaggle.com/t/55b8baf8b4294622a400c7a7c3d15cc7

 ## We use git to store all course files
 - course repo: https://github.com/wenceslasdk/data-science-2
 - What is Git and why we use it?